 In nonfiction publishing, you typically sell your publisher a promise–an outline, a few sample chapters, and a deadline by which you plan to have the project finished.
 Writing under contract is good for publishers, who can begin to plan out their lists a few years in advance, as well as providing feedback on projects in process.
-It’s good for writers because we get some money up front to keep us from starving while we lock ourselves in our offices to write–and we don’t spend years on a project that nobody really wants to publish.
+It’s good for writers because we get some money up front to keep us from starving while we lock ourselves in our offices to write–and we don’t spend years on a manuscript that nobody really wants to publish.

 For the last fifteen years, I’ve been writing under contract.
 I’m lucky that I have contracts.
 I’m lucky that people want to read what I write.
 I’m lucky that I can make a living this way.

 It’s just that I’ve done big project after big project after big project, almost always behind deadline.
 (I used to suggest a deadline when I signed a contract.
 Then I started settling on a deadline and doubling the time.
 Then I started doubling the time and adding six months.
 I still never finish anything within the time frame on the contract.)
 It’s wearing, because when I’m behind I feel that I can’t afford to stop and reflect on what I’m doing.
-It’s not great for creativity, because you don’t have the luxury of rebooting if a project starts to go in an unexpected direction.
+It’s not great for creativity, because you don’t have the luxury of rebooting if a book starts to go in an unexpected direction.
 It leads to late nights, early mornings, not enough exercise, and too much high-calorie comfort food.

 So about a year ago, I promised myself that when I hit my last big deadline, I wouldn’t sign another contract immediately.
 Instead, I decided to take six months and just write.
 Go down to my office and work on anything that struck my fancy.
 Read, reflect, experiment, let my horizons expand.

 I’ve been looking forward to this six months.
 Can’t even tell you how much.

 The six months started the first week of October.
 I have until the end of March to read, reflect, and experiment.